 Every study shows that the rich are getting richer.

-And in most countries, other than Australia, the gap between the rich and the poor is widening.
+And in most countries, the gap between the rich and the poor is widening.

 Wealth inequality in the US is at near record levels.

 Over the past three decades, the share of household wealth owned by the top 0.1% of Americans has increased from 7% to 22%.

 For the bottom 90% of families, a combination of rising debt, the collapse of the value of their assets during the financial crisis, and stagnant real wages have led to the erosion of wealth.

 According to Warren Buffett, the third richest person in the world, people need to quit blaming the wealthy for income inequality in the United States of America.

 Warren Buffett, wh0 is estimated to be worth roughly $71.3 billion by Forbes Magazine, in a Wall Street Journal opinion piece claims as fact that..